Schistometopum thomense (Bocage, 1873)

 General habitat alteration and loss

-Phylogenetic Relationships: Schistometopum thomense is in the family Caeciliidae, a taxon that includes many derived African and South American genera.
+Phylogenetic Relationships: Schistometopum thomense is in the family Dermophiidae, although it has been placed in Caeciliidae previously.
 Current phylogenetic analyses show Schistometopum to be most closely related to Dermophis, a South American genus (Hedges et al. 1993; Wilkinson et al. 2003; Loader et al. 2007; Roelants et al. 2007).
-Within Schistometopum, only one other species is currently described: S. gregorii, from the eastern coasts of Kenya and Tanzania.
+Within Schistometopum, one species is from the eastern coasts of Kenya and Tanzania, S. gregorii; a second species, S. ephele is cryptic on Sao Tome and has a hybrid zone with S. thomense (O'Connell et al. 2021).
 Expanded sampling and continued phylogenetic work may reveal more structure within this genus and in its relation to other African genera.

 Within São Tomé, phylogenetic and population genetic analyses of mtDNA (ND4) showed the pattern of genetic variation to be congruent with two geographic clades on the island with an apparent admixture zone present at the clade boundary (Stoelting 2006).
 These geographic clades may be related to historical patterns of volcanic activity on the island (Stoelting 2006).